nikhilnaik789/iris-data-/README.md

-kNN From Scratch
+# kNN From Scratch

-🔗 Introduction
+🔗Introduction
 This repository consists of code and example implementations for my medium article on building k-Nearest Neighbors from scratch and evaluating it using k-Fold Cross validation which is also built from scratch

 For PyPI package version please refer to this repository